zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 * **High-level and strategic**, ideal for CTOs and architecture reviews.
 * **Detailed and tactical**, useful for in-depth analyses and code critiques.

-It allows you to **zoom out** for a broad overview of your organization's code and **zoom in** to inspect specific teams, technologies, or problem areas.
-Think of it as **an architect’s x-ray vision** into your source code ecosystem.
+It lets you **zoom out** for a broad overview of the code landscape and **zoom in** on specific teams, technologies, or problem areas.
+It is effectively **an architectural x-ray** into the source code ecosystem.

 ![](assets/images/sokrates-example-1.png)**Figure 4:** *Screenshot from a Sokrates report dashboard.*

 #### Show Me, Don’t Just Tell Me

-Curious what this looks like on a larger scale?
-Here are a few real examples of **Sokrates in action**, analyzing large open-source landscapes:
+Here are a few examples of **Sokrates in action** across large open-source landscapes:

 * **[Apache Software Foundation](https://d3axxy9bcycpv7.cloudfront.net/asf/_sokrates_landscape/index.html)**
   - 1,000+ repos · 180M+ lines of code · 22,000+ contributors